BrunoMLG/ClipShrinker/README.md

 ```bash
 python ClipShrinker.py
 ```
+Build Standalone Executable

+To create a standalone .exe file for Windows (with no need for Python installation), use PyInstaller.
+Steps to create the .exe:

+    Install PyInstaller:

+pip install pyinstaller

+Run the following command to create the executable:

+    pyinstaller --onefile --noconsole --icon=ClipShrinker.ico --name "ClipShrinker" ClipShrinker.py

+    This will generate a ClipShrinker.exe file in the dist/ directory, which can be distributed and run without Python.

 This will launch the GUI where you can select the input video, choose an output location, and render the compressed video.